A Reviewer's Guide: Bark for Schools

 We developed Bark for Schools with school officials in mind.
 As such, it is a simple-to-use but incredibly powerful tool for helping your efforts to keep students safe on school-issued accounts and technology.

-1. Dashboard
+Dashboard

-The dashboard will provide high level statistics around the groups that have been assigned to you.
+The very first page you'll see when you log in to Bark for Schools is the dashboard.
+This page will provide you with high level statistics around the students and groups that have been assigned to you.

 Activities Analyzed